Dimension is polynomial in height for posets with planar cover graphs: Large Standard Examples in the Doubly Exposed Case

-For a non-empty subset $I\subset\Inc(\Min(P),\Max(P))$, we define $\rho(I)$ to be the maximum size (number of vertices) of a directed path in $H_I$.
-The proof of the following lemma is (essentially) the same as the argument given for Lemma~5.9 in~\cite{ST14}, although we are working here in a more general setting. \begin{lemma} Let $P$ be a poset with a planar cover graph, and let $I\subset\Inc(\Min(P),\Max(P))$ be doubly exposed.
-Then
+Let $\mathbb{F}=(P,G,x_0,y_0,I,\mathcal{D})$ be our fixed doubly exposed sequence.
+Then let $\rho(\mathbb{F})$ be the maximum size (number of vertices) of a directed path in the auxiliary digraph $H$.
+The proof of the following lemma is (essentially) the same as the argument given for Lemma~5.9 in~\cite{ST14}, although we are working here in a more general setting. \begin{lemma} If $\mathbb{F}=(P,G,x_0,y_0,I,\cgD)$ is doubly exposed, then